 Film Review – Neighbors (2014)

-With the comedy Keeping Up With The Joneses due out this weekend, I thought it be fun to review another movie where questionable neighbors move in next door: Neighbors!
+With the comedy Keeping Up With The Joneses due out this weekend, I thought we should review another movie where questionable neighbors move in next door: Neighbors!
 As always, this review will be spoiler free.

 What I Liked

 Zac Efron was also a revelation.
-Until this movie, Efron still had the stigma of being the guy from High School Musical in my mind, failing to break out in any other role.
-But Neighbors allows Efron to perform in his comfort zone by still being the popular, attractive guy, which gives him the opportunity to just absolutely let loose with ridiculous humor in which he does not disappoint.
-He plays so well off of Rogen and displays a surprising amount of comedic timing, something that I did not think he could do.
+Until this movie, Efron still had the stigma of being the guy from High School Musical and was failing to break out in any other role.
+But Neighbors allows Efron to perform in his comfort zone by still being the popular, attractive guy — this gives him the opportunity to just absolutely let loose with ridiculous humor and he does not disappoint.
+He plays so well off of Rogen and displays a surprising amount of comedic timing, something that I did not think he could do..

 What I Didn’t Like

 However (and this tends to be the case with a lot of Rogen movies), there are some lulls in the humor in the middle of the story.
 A lot of Rogen movies tend to hit you with a ton of jokes right away, then stray away from gust-busting humor to set up story lines, then hit you again with jokes at the end.
 While it is admirable for a comedy to set to try to set up some type of story line with some dramatic heft or weight to it, the ultimate goal of a comedy is to make me laugh, which this movie fails to accomplish at times.

 That being said, Neighbors has many very memorable scenes and gags (most notably a fight sequence during the climax) which more than make up for the scenes that do not hit.
 I really appreciate the chemistry of the actors in Neighbors.
 Any comedy is practically destined to fail without a solid bond between the cast.
 The casting for the members of the fraternity was top notch, leading to a really fun versus conflict of Rogen and Byrne against the fraternity.